Stormbringer-Cookie/Stormbringer-Cookie/README.md

 - being a fat chud
 - drawing
 - idk
-- Gooning to Timekeeper cookie
+- Gooning to Timekeeper cookie <-- THAT IS A JOKE PLS I WAS JUST MESSAGED ABOUT THIS BEING SRS???
 #
 other goof social area + crk user